 In “Settings” go into “Discussion” and in “Default Article Settings” tick off “Allow link notifications (pingbacks and trackbacks)”.

-Take regular backups automatically
+Take regular automatic backups

-Taking daily or weekly backups of your content and database is essential.
+Taking daily or weekly automatic backups of your content and database is essential.
 Good hosting providers execute their system backups on their part.
 Mine does.

 You can still take personal responsibility in doing regular backups yourself.
 WordPress consists of two parts: